srhtkaya/etch-a-sketch/README.md

 # Etch a Sketch
-Browser implementation of etch a sketch toy
+Browser implementation of etch a sketch toy.

-## Version 1.0
-A working version can be seen [here](htps://srhtkaya.github.io/etch-a-sketch)
+A working version can be seen here [srhtkaya.github.io/etch-a-sketch]